RooyyDoe/browser-technologies-2021/README.md

 }
 ```

-This project I wanted to try to not use the `@media` attribute as much as I used to in other projects.
+This project I wanted to try to not use the `@media` attribute as much as I used it in other projects.
 I mainly worked with `width` and `height` and the variable `vw` for the headlines.
-Also used flex for the alignment of the form elements. `@media` is a attribute what you will use for support detection aswell.
-Whenever you open a browser on the mobile, tablet or computer the application needs to work.
-I mainly used it for fixing other browsers like `firefox` and `standard android browser`
+Also used flex for the alignment of the form elements.

 ```
 @media screen and (min-device-width: 1200px) and (max-device-width: 1820px) and (-webkit-min-device-pixel-ratio: 1) {